Race news

 With 15cm of snow forecast on Auron overnight, the stage will now finish at Isola-Village.
 Race organiser ASO announced the decision on Friday evening.
+On Saturday morning the organisers confirmed the race distance will be slashed to 47km.

 The planned summit finish at Auron will not feature on stage 7 of Paris-Nice due to the heavy snow forecast to fall on the mountain overnight.